An Obscure White House Staffer’s Jaw-Dropping Trump Tell-All

 After a brief silence, a distressed-looking Tyler responded robotically, “I cannot do that.”
 Mooch twirled his finger in a circle, Sims writes, prompting him to continue.
 “I cannot do that,” Tyler reiterated.
 “I report to Anthony Scaramucci and he reports directly to the president of the United States.”
 “Perfect!” said the Mooch, who was beaming.

-Read: The Spectacular Self-Destruction of Anthony Scaramucci
+Read: The spectacular self-destruction of Anthony Scaramucci

-As an observer and writer, Sims has an eye for color and the kind of details reporters crave, those which will likely remain forever lodged in a reader’s conception of the Trump presidency.
-That’s not by accident: Before joining the campaign, Smith ran a news outlet in Alabama called Yellowhammer Media, where he broke high-profile state politics stories, including former Governor Robert Bentley’s affair with a staffer, which ultimately led to Bentley’s resignation.
+As an observer and a writer, Sims has an eye for color and the kind of details reporters crave, those that will likely remain forever lodged in a reader’s conception of the Trump presidency.
+That’s not by accident: Before joining the campaign, Sims ran a news outlet in Alabama called Yellowhammer Media, where he broke high-profile state politics stories, including former Governor Robert Bentley’s affair with a staffer, which ultimately led to Bentley’s resignation.

-But it’s that instinctual attraction to the news, the color, that led many of Sims’ former colleagues to believe that he’d joined Trump’s White House “just to write a book,” rather than serve the president.
+But that instinctual attraction to the news, the color, led many of Sims’s former colleagues to believe that he’d joined Trump’s White House “just to write a book,” rather than serve the president.
 “He was taking notes every second from the minute he got there,” one former senior White House official told me.
 “It rubbed everyone the wrong way.”

 Sims told me he was indeed a voracious notetaker during and after most meetings.
-(It’s the reason, he told me, that he can attest that the quotes throughout the book are “very authentic.”)
+(It’s the reason, he told me, he can attest that the quotes throughout the book are “very authentic.”)
 “The things I was looking for the most in meetings would be the things that would be potentially problematic if they leaked,” Sims said of his motivation to take notes.
 “I would write the entire meeting feverishly, like everything.
 Especially when Trump was talking, I would try to capture it verbatim as I could.
 Then I’d get to my desk and type it out.”
 From there, he said, he would compile the moments he thought were most interesting and put them in a “memories” file on his home computer.
 He said it wasn’t until after he left the White House, when he and his wife had long conversations about what the whole experience meant to him, that he considered stringing those memories together in book form.

 Sims told me his aim in writing the book was not to scorch or, alternatively, deify the president.
 In large part, Sims said, it was a way for him to gain clarity and closure on how the experience changed him personally—and how he became, at many points, a person he didn’t like.
 Throughout the book, he calls himself “nakedly ambitious,” “selfish,” and “a coward.”
 He writes about his struggle to reconcile his Christian faith with working for a president who, for example, “totally lacked nuance” in his attitude toward refugees—particularly “persecuted Christians,” whom Trump “promise[d]” to help but “[never] did.”
-Sims writes that he took this concern at one point to Stephen Miller, who he writes told him, “I would be happy if not a single refugee foot ever again touched America’s soil.”
+Sims writes that he took this concern at one point to Stephen Miller, who, he writes, told him, “I would be happy if not a single refugee foot ever again touched America’s soil.”

 Meanwhile, he writes, he “never heard any of the faith leaders who actually had access to Trump” press him on the issue.
 He describes Trump’s evangelical advisory board as a collection largely of televangelist adherents to the prosperity gospel, people he “doubted” were “positive moral and spiritual influence[s] on the president.”
-“When the president occasionally struggled...to unify the country on divisive cultural issues, the silence of his ‘spiritual advisers’ was deafening,” Sims writes.
+“When the president occasionally struggled … to unify the country on divisive cultural issues, the silence of his ‘spiritual advisers’ was deafening,” Sims writes.
 “What is the point of having moral authority, as all these advisers claimed to, if you don’t stand up for morality?

 “But as is so often the case, when I point my accusatory finger at someone, I have three more pointing back at me,” he continues, writing that his “greatest regret” from his time in the White House was “that I wasn’t a better picture of my faith.”

+Read: Why Trump can’t find anyone to be his Chief of Staff

 Perhaps the harshest indictment of the White House in Sims’s book is not so much the things he saw but the fact that he was able to see them, even as the administration barreled into year two.
-Ultimately, as Sims’s book suggests, John Kelly may have helped streamline access to the president, but he failed to quash the free-for-all rhythms that had governed the West Wing from the beginning.
+Ultimately, as Sims’s book suggests, John Kelly might have helped streamline access to the president, but he failed to quash the free-for-all rhythms that had governed the West Wing from the beginning.

 The experience came to an end for Sims in spring 2018.
 As he sought to leave the communications shop for a role elsewhere, a complicated web of events would leave him on the cusp of one job after another, from the assistant secretary of Veterans Affairs to a senior adviser post at the State Department.
-When the latter offer fell through, Sims writes that he accepted there were factions within the White House determined to keep him out of the administration.
-He writes that Kelly told senior staff that Sims was “fired” for getting caught recording the president during a meeting, a charge Sims himself denies.
+When the latter offer fell through, Sims writes, he accepted that factions within the White House were determined to keep him out of the administration.
+He writes that Kelly told senior staff that Sims was “fired” for getting caught recording the president during a meeting, a charge Sims denies.

-For Sims, the worst part, he writes, was that despite their close relationship, Trump never fought to keep him onboard.
+For Sims, the worst part, he writes, was that despite their close relationship, Trump never fought to keep him on board.
 “Kelly had told him I was untrustworthy.
 But he didn’t know whether to believe him because I’d always been so loyal.
 All he had to do was say, ‘Hey, leave Cliff alone, okay?
 He’s going to State, he’s out of your hair.
 But he’s my guy, so let him go,’” Sims writes.
-“But he chose not to do that...we were all disposable.”
+“But he chose not to do that … we were all disposable.”

-Sims told me he and the president have spoken since he left the White House, but declined to share details of their conversation.
+Sims told me that he and the president have spoken since he left the White House, but declined to share details of their conversation.

-Even though Sims’s book doesn’t hit stands until tomorrow, many outlets have published excerpts in the last week.
+Even though Sims’s book doesn’t hit stores until tomorrow, many outlets have published excerpts in the past week.
 I asked him how those named in the book have reacted to their portrayals.
 “The people inside aren’t really talking to me,” he said.

 I asked Sims how publishing his book was any different from, say, Conway leaking details of private meetings to reporters.
-Those sorts of “selective leaks,” he argued, “are designed to sway things one way or the other….paint people in an unfair light.”
+Those sorts of “selective leaks,” he argued, “are designed to sway things one way or the other … paint people in an unfair light.”
 His book, he maintained, presents scenes in their “proper context.”
 “I did use some discernment on like, ‘Is this fair?’ and I don’t—I can’t really say what the criteria for that was—it’s more like a gut thing.”

-“Like I’m not saying—I don’t want the president to tweet, you know, something super negative about me.
+“Like, I’m not saying—I don’t want the president to tweet, you know, something super negative about me.
 You know, it’ll suck,” he said.
 “But my identity is not wrapped up in this stuff anymore.”

-As for the future, Sims told me he’s considered everything from going to graduate school to becoming a missionary overseas.
-He said he and his wife are currently in the process of adopting a baby from Colombia.
+As for the future, Sims told me that he’s considered everything from going to graduate school to becoming a missionary overseas.
+He said that he and his wife are in the process of adopting a baby from Colombia.

-Though he’s “deeply conflicted” about it, he also said he’s toying with the idea of running for office.
-He reminded me with a shrug that Senator Doug Jones in Alabama is up for reelection in 2020, and that he would be old enough to challenge him.
+Though he’s “deeply conflicted” about it, he also said that he’s toying with the idea of running for office.
+He reminded me with a shrug that Senator Doug Jones, in Alabama, is up for reelection in 2020, and that he would be old enough to challenge him.

 “I do think what Washington is lacking are people whose identity is not wrapped up in Washington.
 And so that makes me want to do it sometimes,” he said.